Tinpo: Production

 The shorts were produced by American Greetings Entertainment (now Cloudco Entertainment).

-The TV series adaptation of the shorts was announced by the successor of American Greetings' entertainment division Cloudco Entertainment (formerly American Greetings Entertainment) when British broadcaster CBeebies and Japanese broadcaster TV Tokyo jointly commissoned a new series based on the Tinpo shorts which was being produced by Cloudco Entertainment in partnership with Japanese entertainment companies Dentsu and Japanese animation studio OLM Digital who will animated the series alongside its American animation parter Sprite Animation Studios.
+The TV series adaptation of the shorts was announced by the successor of American Greetings' entertainment division Cloudco Entertainment (formerly American Greetings Entertainment) when British broadcaster CBeebies and Japanese broadcaster TV Tokyo jointly commissioned a new series based on the Tinpo shorts which was being produced by Cloudco Entertainment in partnership with Japanese entertainment companies Dentsu and Japanese animation studio OLM Digital who will animated the series alongside its American animation partner Sprite Animation Studios.

 Lemonsky Studios provided additional outsourced service on the animation.